 Learn how to protect yourself

-Read this guide for the basic tips on avoiding scams.
+Read for the basic tips on avoiding scams.
 If you’re inexperienced using blockchain technology, make sure you’re aware of basic best practices like how to protect your secret keys.

 Determine where you will participate

 Teams can choose to host their crowdloan campaigns natively on Polkadot and/or via third party intermediaries.
 For Polkadot-native crowdloans, you can participate on Polkadot-JS.
 If you’re less experienced using blockchain technology, you may find it easier to participate in a non-native campaign via third party platforms.
-Info on where you can participate in non-native crowdloans will be shared when it‘s available.
+Info on where you can participate in non-native crowdloans can be found here.

 Create a Polkadot account